chrishodgson/storyboard/README.md

 Description
 ===
-Storyboard is a PHP 7.1 / Symfony 3 web application which allows you to manage code snippets by story & project.
+PHP 7.1 / Symfony 3 web application which allows you to organise code snippets by story & project.

 System requirements
 ===